SebastianTitoWilke/german_nlp/README.md

 Satztyp = Frage (Question) | Aussage (Statement) | Befehl (Command)

-Find the possible NLP-Tagger-Codes in POS and POS_Summe (for meaning watch the tagger.pdf)
+Find the possible NLP-Tagger-Codes in POS and POS_Summe (for meaning watch the SSTT_TagSET.pdf)

 And just for fun, the Question-Answer-Machine: